PostHog/posthog/hogvm/README.md

 ## Known broken features

 - **Regular Expression** support is implemented, but NOT GUARANTEED to the same way across platforms.
 Different implementations (ClickHouse, Python, Node) use different Regexp engines.
 ClickHouse uses `re2`, the others use `pcre`.
+Use the case-insensitive regex operators instead of passing in modifier flags through the expression.
 - **DateTime** comparisons are not supported.
+- **Cohort Matching** operations are not implemented.
 - Only a small subset of functions is enabled.
 This list is bound to expand.